13 High-Demand Products for 2023 and Beyond (+ How to Sell Them)

 “From expanding into a second ShipBob fulfilment centre, we are excited to be able to offer 65% of our customers with 2-day shipping, up from 32% by only having a single West Coast facility.
 Soon, this will be 100%.
 Not only is this better for our customers but we also gain a 13% savings to our bottom line.”Pablo Gabatto, Business Operations Manager at Ample Foods

 More customers are taking their health seriously and relying on natural products to help.
 Probiotics have become an increasingly popular choice because they promote a healthy digestive system and aren’t expensive.
 Food-based probiotics like Kimchi and Sauerkraut and drinks like Kombucha are showing up in stores and online.
 Probiotic pills are also a popular option.

 As seen in the Google Trend report above, probiotics and kombucha were both popular searches throughout the year in 2021.

 These products can be purchased online from various businesses.
 For example, ecommerce brand Jetson offers a wide range of seasonal probiotics for kids and adults.
 Their products are always fresh and made in small batches, then shipped directly to your door.

 How ShipBob helps scale your ecommerce

 How does ShipBob grow your ecommerce business?
 With ShipBob, your ecommerce business can offer affordable 2-day shipping.
-By storing your products in our fulfillment centers and letting us fulfill your orders, your business can compete with Amazon and have an advantage over the competition.
+By storing your products in our fulfilment centres and letting us fulfil your orders, your business can compete with Amazon and have an advantage over the competition.